• Skip to primary navigation

 The Villages may have their softball fields, but this is something you won’t find in The Villages.

-Tradition Field, currently named “First Data Field” as part of a 10-year agreement between The Mets and First Data, is a baseball stadium that holds more than 7,000 people and is the Spring Training home of the New York Mets.
+Tradition Field, currently named “Clover Park” as part of a sponsorship deal, is a baseball stadium that holds more than 7,000 people and is the Spring Training home of the New York Mets.

 While it’s not exactly in Tradition itself, it’s only about 6 miles away.